- February 12, 2019

 - Posted by: Phillip W. Duff

-- Category: Agencies, Business plans, International, Jamaica, Latest Post, Nearshore call Centers, Opinions
+- Categories: Agencies, Business plans, International, Jamaica, Latest Post, Nearshore call Centers, Opinions

 As always I post a blog to inform others what I saw and felt during the recent conference.
 I have been going to the debt buyers conference for many years and its has changed over the years from Caesars Palace to the Mirage and now the Aria the last few years.
 But I saw a couple things I did not expect at this years conference.
 Yes I saw the normal drinking and glutenous food but I also heard things that made me take notice.